|Page tools: Print Page Print All RSS Search this Product|

 The collection is conducted annually with estimates generally available within twelve months of the reference period to which they relate.
-For the 2011–12 reference period, questionnaires were despatched by ABS in August 2012 and Business Activity Statement data were received from the ATO in November 2012.
-The estimates are scheduled for release in June 2013, twelve months after the end of the reference period.
+For the 2014–15 reference period, questionnaires were despatched by ABS in August 2015 and Business Activity Statement data were received from the ATO in November 2015.
+The estimates are scheduled for release in May 2016, almost eleven months after the end of the reference period.

 The ABS aims to produce high quality data from its industry collections while minimising the reporting burden on businesses.
 To achieve this, extensive effort is put into survey and questionnaire design, collection procedures and processing.
-The 2011–12 survey used generalised regression estimation.
+The 2014-15 survey used generalised regression estimation.
 Generalised regression estimation is a form of ratio estimation which makes use of auxiliary data items which are strongly correlated with key data items directly collected by the ABS from businesses.
 The auxiliary variables used in this survey were turnover and wages from data sourced from the ATO.
-Use of this methodology allowed high quality statistics to be produced from a small, direct collect sample of 928 businesses classified to the Mining industry.
+Use of this methodology allowed high quality statistics to be produced from a small, direct collect sample of 19,443 businesses.

-Estimates released in Mining Operations, Australia, 2011–12 are available as original series only, and are neither seasonally nor trend adjusted.
+Estimates from the 2014-15 Economic Activity Survey are available as original series only, and are neither seasonally nor trend adjusted.

 Although financial estimates in this release relate to the full twelve months, employment estimates relate to the last pay period ending in June of the given year.

-Further information about terminology and other technical aspects associated with these statistics can be found in the publication Mining Operations, Australia, 2011-12 (cat. no. 8415.0), which contains detailed Explanatory Notes, a Technical Note on Estimation methodology, a Technical Note on Data quality and a Glossary.
+Further information about terminology and other technical aspects associated with these statistics can be found in the publication Australian Industry, 2014-15 (cat. no. 8155.0), which contains detailed Explanatory Notes, an appendix containing Experimental estimates for ANZSIC Subdivision 64 Auxiliary Finance and Insurance Services, a technical note on Estimation Methodology, a technical note on Data Quality, a technical note on State and Territory Estimates, a technical note on Finer Level Manufacturing Industry Estimates, a technical note on Off-June Year Adjusted Estimates, and a Glossary.

-Data from the 2011–12 Mining Operations Survey are available free of charge on the ABS website.
+Data from the 2014–15 Economic Activity Survey are available free of charge on the ABS website.